joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/of_the_repetition_of_this_sacrament/prologue.md

 We must now consider the repetition of this sacrament: under which head there are two points of inquiry:
 (1) Whether this sacrament ought to be repeated?
 (2) Whether it ought to be repeated during the same sickness?

+* Whether This Sacrament Ought To Be Repeated?
+* Whether This Sacrament Ought To Be Repeated During The Same Sickness?